-- 3.1 Hemswell Cliff is made up of mainly ex Ministry of Defence properties and the majority of land within the residential area is privately owned by a management company who are also responsible for various parts of the highway and infrastructure. - 3.2 The area has experienced a particular issue with Anti-Social Behaviour since around 2016 and there are a number of factors that have contributed to this, namely; a relatively transient group of people who occupy private rented sector properties; poorly managed private rented sector properties; poorly managed private rented sector properties; a relatively that have a sector properties; poorly managed private rented sector properties; poorly managed private rented sector properties; a sector properties; a sector properties; poorly managed private rented sector properties; poorly managed private rented sector properties; a sector properties; poorly managed private rented sector properties; a sector properties; poorly managed private rented sector properties; poorly managed private sector properties; poorly ma high proportion of vulnerable persons or persons who require agency intervention.
+- 3.1 Hemswell Cliff is made up of mainly ex Ministry of Defence properties and the majority of land within the residential area is privately owned by a management company who are also responsible for various parts of the highway and infrastructure. - 3.2 The initial designation of the PSPO took place when the area was experiencing a particular issue with Anti-Social Behaviour that commenced in 2016.
+There are a number of factors that have contributed to this, namely; a relatively transient group of people who occupy private rented sector properties; poorly managed private rented sector properties; poor management of shared land and highways; a high proportion of vulnerable persons or persons who require agency intervention.

-- 3.3 Since its initial approval, the Council has installed (with partners) additional CCTV within the area and the Police now have a more permanent resource for the area. - 3.4 The PSPO seeks to prohibit the following activities: - No domestic or farm animals may be grazed or kept on the land, whether under tether or within a cage, or freely roaming - Burning and bonfires are banned unless arranged by or with the written permission of the local authority - Structures and equipment, including tents, trampolines, marquees and playground equipment, whether permanent or temporary, may not be placed on the land unless with the written permission of the local authority - No vehicle may be parked on the designated land; for the purposes of the order 'vehicle' includes any motor propelled vehicle including off road bikes and quad bikes or anything designed to be trailed by a motor propelled vehicle e.g. a trailer, horsebox or caravan.
+- 3.3 Since its initial approval, the Council has installed (with partners) additional CCTV within the area and there is now a designated policing resource for the area.
+The Council have also taken steps to assist with the management of the land and have supported community to ensure that the Hemswell Residents Company (HRC) operates effectively and deals with some of the more local land-based issues. - 3.4 The PSPO seeks to prohibit the following activities: - No domestic or farm animals may be grazed or kept on the land, whether under tether or within a cage, or freely roaming - Burning and bonfires are banned unless arranged by or with the written permission of the local authority - Structures and equipment, including tents, trampolines, marquees and playground equipment, whether permanent or temporary, may not be placed on the land unless with the written permission of the local authority - No vehicle may be parked on the designated land; for the purposes of the order 'vehicle' includes any motor propelled vehicle including off road bikes and quad bikes or anything designed to be trailed by a motor propelled vehicle e.g. a trailer, horsebox or caravan.
 This does not apply to emergency vehicles responding to an emergency call, or vehicles used in or for an event arranged or agreed in writing by the local authority - No vehicle may be driven on the designated land; for the purposes of the order 'vehicle' includes any motor propelled vehicle including off road bikes and quad bikes or anything designed to be trailed by a motor propelled vehicle e.g. a trailer, horsebox or caravan.
 This does not apply to emergency vehicles responding to an emergency call, or vehicles used in or for an event arranged or agreed in writing by the local authority